 |SIPRI MILEX DATA LAUNCH 2014

-The SIPRI Military Expenditure Database containing data from 1988 to the most recent full calendar year (2013) has been updated.
-Further information on the recent trends are available to view here.
+The SIPRI Military Expenditure Database, containing data from 1988 to the most recent full calendar year (2013), has been updated.
+Read more about recent trends in world military expenditure here.

 RECENT MEDIA COVERAGE

 - ‘Insight - Ukraine crisis will be "game changer" for NATO’, Reuters, 18 May 2014

 - ‘Putin Emboldened on Instability Arc by EU Defense Divide’, Bloomberg, 15 May 2014